Sleep better without taking medication

 No surprises here, but according to this study poor sleep leads to a more negative rating of the relationship the following day.
 Equally, conflict during the day leads to poor sleep that night.
-Who could have guessed?!
+Who would have guessed?!

 Interestingly, women in stable marriages have better sleep quality than those who are unmarried or who've lost a partner, according to the results of this 8-year study.

-If you've lost your partner (depending of course on how and when) it's to be expected that sleep is negatively impacted for a period of time at least.
+If you’ve lost your partner (depending, of course, on how and when) it’s to be expected that sleep is negatively impacted for a period of time at least.
 You can use sleep aids in the short term, and you’ll find plenty of help and advice on dealing with the end of a relationship in the rest of the pages on my site.